formio/uag/README.md

   Form.io's drag-and-drop Form Builder simultaneously defines the look of the form and the structure of the data.
 This makes it easy to use data collected through Form.io forms elsewhere in an application or as an input to other enterprise systems.
   ![](./examples/images/form-interfaces.png)

-  When the UAG is able to map the natural language inputs that an AI agent receives to the data model defined by a form, it means that data can be quickly supplied to the enterprise tools that depend on the Form.io platform without additional interpretation or transformation.
+  When the UAG is able to map the freeform inputs that an AI agent receives to the data model defined by a form, it means that data can be quickly supplied to the enterprise tools that depend on the Form.io platform without additional interpretation or transformation.
   This allows the UAG and Form.io to serve as a reliable middleware between an AI agent and countless other systems.

+ The same role-based access control that governs all Form.io forms and submissions still applies to any interaction through the UAG.
+This addresses many potential issues some users may have with connecting AI agents to enterprise systems.

   Here is a visual graphic of the layers provided by the UAG to achieve a trusted and deterministic interface between AI Agents to external systems through the UAG + Form.io Server.